discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Resistance

 - Correct application of <Boon name="Resistance"/> requires knowledge of the encounters and which conditions can be temporarely negated by <Boon name="Resistance"/>.
-E.g. at some T4 fractals <Condition name="Immobile"/> can be ignored to activate multiple trigger points, as well as encounters that bombard your group with <Condition name="Slow"/> and <Condition name="Chilled"/>.
+E.g. at some T4 fractals <Condition name="Immobile"/> can be ignored to activate multiple trigger points, as well as at encounters that bombard your group with <Condition name="Slow"/> and <Condition name="Chilled"/>.

 - Any Glamour skill provides <Boon name="Resistance"/> in combination with <Trait name="Temporal Enchanter"/>.
 Most of the time you want to pick <Skill name="Feedback"/>.
 - <Trait name="Mental Defense"/> adds <Boon name="Resistance"/> to every cast of <Skill name="Distortion"/>, trading of precious healing potency.
 In power compositions this can become crucial at Arstariiv, dealing with <Condition name="Weakness"/> applied.
 An optimised precast can fully cover the entire first phase.